 Apple School Manager and Apple Business Manager permit an authorized administrator to purchase custom apps and App Store apps and assign them to devices.
 After you assign apps to a device or device group, users can download apps and books to their devices using App Store, or apps can be pushed directly to the device using Profile Manager.

-You retain ownership of apps by assigning, revoking, and redistributing them to your devices and users on iOS 7 or later or on OS X 10.9 or later via Profile Manager.
+You retain ownership of apps by assigning, revoking, and redistributing them to your devices and users on iOS 7 or later, iPadOS, or on OS X 10.9 or later via Profile Manager.
 If a device or user no longer needs an app purchased using volume purchasing, that app can be revoked and reassigned to another device or user.
 The total number of apps purchased and available for assignment is shown under Apps in the Profile Manager sidebar.

 Books purchased through volume purchasing